 Central emphasis coming to focus on self-determination (instead of on environment)

-Geneva (Piaget) – Continental Kantian theory; child is in stage of developing concrete motor operations
+Geneva (Piaget) – Continental Kantian theory; child is in stage of developing concrete operations

 he internalizes world and responses to it.
 Now he has reversibility.
 Finally, the child goes beyond happenings in past to sense possibilities ahead